Speed: The GCS ENCS Cluster

 1 Introduction

-This document contains basic information required to use “Speed” as well as tips and tricks, examples, and references to projects and papers that have used Speed.
-User contributions of sample jobs and/ or references are welcome.
-Details are sent to the hpc-ml mailing list.
+This document contains basic information required to use “Speed”, along with tips, tricks, examples, and references to projects and papers that have used Speed.
+User contributions of sample jobs and/or references are welcome.

-Note: On October 20, 2023 with workshops prior, we have completed migration to SLURM (see Figure 2) from Grid Engine (UGE/AGE) as our job scheduler, so this manual has been ported to use SLURM’s syntax and commands.
-If you are a long-time GE user, see Appendix A.2 key highlights of the move needed to translate your GE jobs to SLURM as well as environment changes.
-These are also elaborated throughout this document and our examples as well in case you desire to re-read it.
+Note: On October 20, 2023, we completed the migration to SLURM from Grid Engine (UGE/AGE) as our job scheduler.
+This manual has been updated to use SLURM’s syntax and commands.
+If you are a long-time GE user, refer to Appendix A.2 for key highlights needed to translate your GE jobs to SLURM as well as environment changes.
+These changes are also elaborated throughout this document and our examples.

 Speed is supported by: